Soumyabrata/Soumyabrata.github.io/service.md

 + Academic mentor, for <a href="http://www.ucd.ie/registry/admissions/FET.html">QQI-FET</a>, <a href="http://accesscollege.ie/dare/">DARE</a>, <a href="http://accesscollege.ie/hear/">HEAR</a> and mature students in Stage 1 Science programme, AY 2019--20, AY 2020--21, AY 2023--24, University College Dublin.

 ### Outreach and Community Engagement
++ 2025: Delivered AI literacy training to PME2 students at UCD School of Education on 9th May 2025, equipping future high-school teachers with essential AI knowledge and resources. [<a href="https://x.com/SoumyabrataDev/status/1921582228246520068">tweet</a>]
++ 2025: Delivered a technical talk on "Sensing the City: AI-Powered Environmental Monitoring for Smarter Urban Futures" at the IEEE SOC Technical Talks, highlighting the role of AI in air quality monitoring, coastal management, and sustainable grid systems, on 9 May 2025. [<a href="https://ctsoc.ieee.org/technical/technical-talks.html">web</a>] [<a href="https://x.com/SoumyabrataDev/status/1920831370311418081">tweet</a>]
 + 2025: Showcased our AI-based approach to predictive maintenance for climate-resilient railway infrastructure at the 2025 National Challenge Fund Showcase in Croke Park on 30 April 2025, attended by leading researchers, stakeholders, and policy makers—including James Lawless TD, Minister for Further & Higher Education, Research, Innovation & Science. [<a href="https://x.com/SoumyabrataDev/status/1917666565652172939">tweet</a>]
 + 2025: Delivered the AI in My Life workshop to Transition Year students at Muckross Park College on 10 April 2025, introducing core AI concepts, ethics, and societal impacts. [<a href="https://x.com/SoumyabrataDev/status/1912078987641180243">tweet</a>]
 + 2025: Served as a judge for the UCD CS Annual Computer Science Poster Event at University College Dublin on January 22, 2025, providing expert evaluation and constructive feedback on graduate research presentations.